IPCC Sixth Assessment Report

-The Sixth Assessment Report (AR6) of the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC) is the sixth in a series of reports which assess scientific, technical, and socio-economic information concerning climate change.
+The Sixth Assessment Report (AR6) of the United Nations (UN) Intergovernmental Panel on Climate Change (IPCC) is the sixth in a series of reports which assess the available scientific information on climate change.
 Three Working Groups (WGI, II, and III) covered the following topics: The Physical Science Basis (WGI); Impacts, Adaptation and Vulnerability (WGII); Mitigation of Climate Change (WGIII).
 Of these, the first study was published in 2021, the second report February 2022, and the third in April 2022.
 The final synthesis report was finished in March 2023.
+It includes a summary for policymakers and was the basis for the 2023 United Nations Climate Change Conference (COP28) in Dubai.

 The first of the three working groups published its report on 9 August 2021, Climate Change 2021: The Physical Science Basis.
 A total of 234 scientists from 66 countries contributed to this first working group (WGI) report.
 The authors built on more than 14,000 scientific papers to produce a 3,949-page report, which was then approved by 195 governments.
 The Summary for Policymakers (SPM) document was drafted by scientists and agreed to line-by-line by the 195 governments in the IPCC during the five days leading up to 6 August 2021.

+In the report, there are guidelines for both responses in the near term and in the long-term.
+According to the report, the main source of the increase in global warming is due to the increase in CO_{2} emissions, stating that it is likely or very likely to exceed 1.5 °C under higher emission scenarios.

 According to the WGI report, it is only possible to avoid warming of 1.5 C-change or 2.0 C-change if massive and immediate cuts in greenhouse gas emissions are made.
-In a front-page story, The Guardian described the report as "its starkest warning yet" of "major inevitable and irreversible climate changes", a theme echoed by many newspapers as well as political leaders and activists around the world.
+The Guardian described the report as "its starkest warning yet" of "major inevitable and irreversible climate changes", a theme echoed by many newspapers as well as political leaders and activists around the world.

 Production

-History

-After the IPCC had been founded in 1988, the First Assessment Report (AR1) was published in 1990 and received an update in 1992.
-In intervals of about six years, new editions of IPCC Assessment Report followed: AR2 in 1995, AR3 in 2001, AR4 in 2007, and AR5 in 2014.

 In April 2016, at the 43rd session which took place in Nairobi, Kenya, the topics for three Special Reports (SR) and one methodology report on Greenhouse Gases (GHG) inventories in the AR6 assessment cycle were decided.
 These reports were completed in the interim phase since the finalisation of the Fifth Assessment Report and the publication of results from the Sixth Assessment Report.